Poetry On the margins of the First Draft #13

 I feel honoured and blessed

-to be able to write about it —
+to be able to write about things —

 and raw.